 After his recovery he returned to advertising art, and made a comic strip called 'Pieter Pienter' for the Postgiro bank that was published in children's magazines like Tina and Donald Duck.
 By 1971, comics magazine Pep published a renewed version of 'De Generaal' in 1971.
 This comic, about a general's continual clumsy attempts to seize power, became his most famous series and ran for several years in Pep and its successor magazines Eppo and Sjors & Sjimmie Stripblad.

-Also for Pep, De Smet illustrated the short detective story 'Anna Tommy' from a script by Yvan Delporte) and the medieval adventure series 'Joris PK'.
-De Smet drew two stories of this series in Pep from 1972 to 1974, followed by two episodes in Nieuwe Revu, a magazine for which De Smet had already drawn 'Het Hopmysterie' for this magazine earlier in 1974.
+Also for Pep, De Smet illustrated the short detective story 'Anna Tommy' from a script by Yvan Delporte, and the medieval adventure series 'Joris PK'.
+De Smet drew four stories of this series in Pep between 1972 to 1974, and then two more for Nieuwe Revu in 1974-1975.
+De Smet had already drawn 'Het Hopmysterie' for this magazine earlier in 1974.

-He also launched the gag series about the soldier 'Fiedel' in Pep in 1974, and two years later he began the adventure strip 'Het Geheim van de HMS Cornwall' in Mickey Maandblad.
+He also launched the gag series about the guerilla soldier 'Fiedel' in Pep in 1974, and two years later he began the adventure strip 'Het Geheim van de HMS Cornwall' in Mickey Maandblad.
 Another famous comic by De Smet is the guerilla comic 'Viva Zapapa', that appeared in Eppo, the Spirou supplement Le Trombone Illustré and in book format by Lombard.
 Le Trombone also ran De Smet's stories 'Parrain, Fils & Cie' and 'Le Cuirassé Honneur et Patrie'.

 Parrain, fils & cie (Le Trombone Illustré, 21/4/1977)